 You may also like to get a hired gun to review your processes in this stage.
 Not because your team doesn’t know the best way to go about it, but because it is always beneficial to have a fresh perspective.

 I am a firm believer in all businesses having a process manual that steps out the process for every business task.
-That way all processes in a central place.
+That way all processes are in a central place.
 The manual needs to be a living document, as it will change over time as you perfect your systems and your company grows.

 Automating processes with technology is an important part of the scaling process because it prevents tedious and repetitive tasks that are boring for your team to do.
 Aside from the expense of having staff repeat boring and repetitive tasks, repetitive manual tasks lead to inefficiency, mistakes and poor morale.